koendv/stm32duino-raspberrypi/README.md

 # stm32duino-raspberrypi

-This is a build of an arduino toolchain that runs on raspberry pi and targets stm32 arm processors ("blue pill").
+This is a build of the gcc-arm-none-eabi  toolchain and STM32Tools  that runs on raspberry pi and targets stm32 arm processors ("blue pill").

 [Download](https://github.com/koendv/stm32duino-raspberrypi/releases/tag/v1.3.1-0)
 # Build notes
+This is a native build of the gcc-arm-none-eabi toolchain and STM32Tools on a raspberry pi 4, 4gb ram.
+The armv7l build has been made booting the raspberry in 32-bit mode using [2019-09-26-raspbian-buster-full](https://www.raspberrypi.org/downloads/raspbian/).
+The aarch64 build has been made booting the raspberry in 64-bit mode using [2019-11-30-OPENFANS-Debian-Buster-Desktop-Aarch64-ext4-v2019-2.0-U1-Release](https://github.com/openfans-community-offical/Debian-Pi-Aarch64).

 ## arm-none-eabi toolchain
 Download gcc-arm-none-eabi-9-2019-q4-major-src.tar.bz2 from
 https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads